ad1tyaaa/100days/round-1.md

 ## day 55 : 21 January 2024

 I started OOPS today.
 I have finished OOPS lecture till Constructors.
 The lecture isn't over yet, but, as it is large I am going to finish it by tomorrow.
 And, Then there is 1 more lecture before I am done with OOPS.
 I am thinking in next 2-3 days I'll be done with it.
 That's it for today.

+## Update (again) 31 January 2024

+Again I have started lagging with this.
+I shouldn't be doing this.
+I should be consistent.
+Afterall, updating the repo takes just under 5 minutes.
+Well, firstly, I'll add a new day's entry in yesterday's date.
+I have finished OOPS.
+I'll update the repo with it's entry.
+And, then I think today I'll start with Linked-Lists.